Larkinabout/fvtt-custom-dnd5e/README.md

 ![Custom D&D 5e Bloodied](./.github/readme/custom-dnd5e-bloodied.gif)
 ### Death Saves
+- Set the roll mode to Public Roll, Blind GM Roll or Private GM Roll.
+When using Blind GM Roll, results of death saves will not appear on the character sheet for the player.
 - Remove a number of successes or failures for each event: On Regaining HP from 0, On Short Rest and On Long Rest.

 ## Counters